Dan Caine: Nomination and confirmation

 On 21 February 2025, President Donald Trump named Caine as his nominee to replace Charles Q. Brown Jr., the chairman of the Joint Chiefs of Staff.
 Speaking at the 2019 Conservative Political Action Conference, Trump said he had met Caine in Iraq in December 2018.
 According to Trump, Caine told him, "I love you, sir.
 I think you're great, sir.
 I'll kill for you, sir."
 Allegedly, he claimed that ISIS could be defeated in a week.
-Trump also said that Caine was wearing a MAGA hat at the time, a detail disputed by his aides.
+Trump also said that Caine was wearing a MAGA hat at the time, a detail denied by Caine.

-According to The New York Times, Caine met with Trump and vice president J.D.
-Vance during the week prior to the announcement of the nomination.
+According to The New York Times, Caine met with Trump and vice president JD Vance during the week prior to the announcement of the nomination.
 The Times later reported that Caine was considered for the position over Michael Kurilla, the commander of United States Central Command.
-Title 10 of the United States Code requires the chairman of the Joint Chiefs of Staff to be selected from the officers of the regular components of the armed forces and only if the officer had served as a combatant, unified, or specified commander, the vice chairman of the Joint Chiefs of Staff, or, if the officer had served as the highest uniformed officer in one of the six military service branches (although that requirement may be waived if "necessary in the national interest").
+Title 10 of the United States Code requires the chairman of the Joint Chiefs of Staff to be selected from the officers of the regular components of the armed forces and only if the officer had served as a combatant, unified, or specified commander, the Vice Chairman of the Joint Chiefs of Staff, or, if the officer had served as the highest uniformed officer in one of the six military service branches (although that requirement may be waived if "necessary in the national interest").

 Caine's nomination was sent to the Senate on 10 March.
 He testified before the Senate Committee on Armed Services on 1 April.
 The committee voted to advance his nomination 23–4 on 8 April.
 Caine was confirmed on 11 April in a 60–25 vote.
 He was promoted to a four-star general prior to the vote.
 Caine was sworn in on 14 April.
 He is the first chairman of the Joint Chiefs of Staff who never served at the rank of four-star general or four-star admiral before assuming the position and the first to have been retired at the time of confirmation.
 Caine is the second retired general to serve as chairman after Maxwell Taylor in 1962, although Taylor had been recalled to active duty the year prior to his appointment (after he had retired in 1959).
 Caine is the first chairman since Hugh Shelton in 1997 who never served within the Joint Chiefs of Staff.
 He is the first Air National Guardsman to become chairman.